Skip to main content

 What benchmark should I use for my portfolio?

-Use a blended benchmark matching your asset allocation.
-For a 60/40 stock/bond portfolio, use 60% S&P 500 and 40% Bloomberg Aggregate Bond Index.
-For a crypto-heavy portfolio, include a crypto benchmark.
-Your portfolio tracker should let you set a custom benchmark.
+Use a blended benchmark that mirrors your asset allocation.
+For a 60/40 stock/bond portfolio, that's 60% S&P 500 and 40% Bloomberg Aggregate Bond Index.
+If you hold crypto, include a crypto benchmark too.
+Your portfolio tracker should let you set a custom blend.

 Should I try to beat my benchmark?

-For most investors, matching the benchmark with low-cost index funds is the right goal.
-Trying to beat it usually means taking more risk, paying higher fees, or market timing — all of which tend to hurt long-term returns.
-Focus on matching the benchmark at minimum cost.
+For most people, matching the benchmark with low-cost index funds is the right move.
+Trying to beat it usually means taking on more risk, paying higher fees, or attempting to time the market—all of which tend to hurt long-term returns.